danielpowell4/blog/posts/lifted-lottie.md

 Hand coding up beautiful animation for the web and other platforms isn't for everyone.
 More human-focused app's like Adobe's after-effects is a bit more approachable at least.

-This use's a public `bodyMoving` script from airbnb for a smooth effect with extremely little human code required.
+This uses a public `bodyMoving` script from airbnb for a smooth effect with extremely little human code required.

 Animation lifted from the header on [moove-it](https://moove-it.com/web-development-apprenticeship)